catppuccin/latex/README.md

 ### Examples

-Please refer to the [examples](https://github.com/walshyb/catppuccin-latex/tree/main/examples) for full demonstrations on theme usage and code highlighting.
+Please refer to the [examples](https://github.com/walshyb/catppuccin-latex/tree/main/examples) for full demonstrations, with LaTeX sources and their outputs, on theme usage and code highlighting.

 ## Inspiration